 Warning: If you predecease your new spouse, then you may forever disinherit your own children from your share of such blended wealth!
 Thereafter, upon the death of your new spouse, your assets may be inherited by your stepchildren, or even by your new spouse’s next spouse and their children.
 Yes, things can get complicated – and fast!

-Regardless of whether children are reared in a traditional nuclear family or in a blended family, great care should be given to protect any inheritance both for them and from them.
+Regardless whether children are reared in a traditional nuclear family or in a blended family, great care should be given to protect any inheritance both for them and from them.
 For starters, wealth representing a lifetime of your hard work and thrift can be squandered in very short order.
 Dollars earned just spend differently than dollars inherited.
-In addition to good, old-fashioned squandering, an inheritance can quickly vanish through divorces, lawsuits and bankruptcies.
+In addition to good, old-fashioned squandering, an inheritance can quickly vanish through divorces, lawsuits, and bankruptcies.

 Fortunately, with proper (and very careful) estate planning, you can both honor your vows to your new spouse and provide an inheritance that is protected for and even from your own children.